faerber-lab/faerber-lab.github.io/_news/9_semantics2025.md

 related_posts: false
 ---

-I gave a keynote on "_LLMs and Knowledge Graphs for Science: From Papers to Insights_" at <a href='https://2025-eu.semantics.cc/'>Semantics 2025</a>.
-See you in Vienna!
+I gave a keynote on "_LLMs and Knowledge Graphs for Science_" at <a href='https://2025-eu.semantics.cc/'>Semantics 2025</a>!